zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 Additional *static* MPU regions may be programmed once during system boot.
 These regions are required to enable certain features

-* a RX region to allow execution from SRAM, when :kconfig:`CONFIG_ARCH_HAS_RAMFUNC_SUPPORT` is enabled and users have defined functions to execute from SRAM.
+* a RX region to allow execution from SRAM, when :kconfig:option:`CONFIG_ARCH_HAS_RAMFUNC_SUPPORT` is enabled and users have defined functions to execute from SRAM.
-* a RX region for relocating text sections to SRAM, when :kconfig:`CONFIG_CODE_DATA_RELOCATION_SRAM` is enabled
+* a RX region for relocating text sections to SRAM, when :kconfig:option:`CONFIG_CODE_DATA_RELOCATION_SRAM` is enabled
-* a no-cache region to allow for a none-cacheable SRAM area, when :kconfig:`CONFIG_NOCACHE_MEMORY` is enabled
+* a no-cache region to allow for a none-cacheable SRAM area, when :kconfig:option:`CONFIG_NOCACHE_MEMORY` is enabled
-* a possibly unprivileged RW region for GCOV code coverage accounting area, when :kconfig:`CONFIG_COVERAGE_GCOV` is enabled
+* a possibly unprivileged RW region for GCOV code coverage accounting area, when :kconfig:option:`CONFIG_COVERAGE_GCOV` is enabled
-* a no-access region to implement null pointer dereference detection, when :kconfig:`CONFIG_NULL_POINTER_EXCEPTION_DETECTION_MPU` is enabled
+* a no-access region to implement null pointer dereference detection, when :kconfig:option:`CONFIG_NULL_POINTER_EXCEPTION_DETECTION_MPU` is enabled

 The boundaries of these static MPU regions are derived from symbols exposed by the linker, in :file:`include/linker/linker-defs.h`.